MARY DOCWRA AND THE WOMEN’S TOTAL ABSTINENCE UNION

 A lot has been written about the British Women’s Temperance Association and especially past presidents such as Lady Henry Somerset and Rosalind, Countess of Carlisle.
-But there is a whole other organisation which is also a predecessor to White Ribbon Association, and the women involved and the organisation itself have been somewhat overlooked.
-One such woman is Mary Docwra, who was involved with the British Women’s Temperance Association (BWTA) from the very beginning.
+But there is a whole other organisation which was also a predecessor to the White Ribbon Association – The Women’s Total Abstinence Union (WTAU).
+The women involved and the organisation itself have been somewhat overlooked.
+One such woman is Mary Docwra, who was involved with the British Women’s Temperance Association (BWTA) from the very beginning and also went onto become President of the WTAU in 1898 to 1900.

 Foundation of the BWTA